owid/sdg-tracker.org/pages/good-health.md

 **Mental wellbeing**

 The visualisation below presents global-level data on suicide mortality rates (per 100,000 people).
 More in-depth data on suicide, its correlates and determinants are available at our <a href="https://ourworldindata.org/suicide/">full entry</a>.
+Also shown is the share of the total population suffering from depression, which refers to the sum of those suffering from 'major depressive disorder' and 'persistent depressive disorder'.

-<iframe src="https://ourworldindata.org/grapher/suicide-mortality-rate" style="width: 100%; height: 600px; border: 0px none;"></iframe>
+<iframe src="https://ourworldindata.org/grapher/suicide-mortality-rate" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://ourworldindata.org/grapher/share-of-population-suffering-from-depression" style="width: 100%; height: 600px; border: 0px none;"></iframe>

+## Target 3.5

+_**Strengthen the prevention and treatment of substance abuse, including narcotic drug abuse and harmful use of alcohol.**_

+Recorded alcohol per capita (for those aged 15+) consumption of pure alcohol is calculated as the sum of beverage specific alcohol consumption of pure alcohol (beer, wine, spirits, other) from different sources.
+The average pure alcohol consumption per capita per year is shown in the chart below.

+Also detailed below are the share of the population suffering from drug use and alcohol use disorders.
+Drug dependence is defined by the International Classification of Diseases as the presence of three or more indicators of dependence for at least a month within the previous year.
+Such indicators are detailed in the charts below.

+<iframe src="https://ourworldindata.org/grapher/total-alcohol-consumption-per-capita-litres-of-pure-alcohol" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://owid.cloud/grapher/share-of-the-population-with-alcohol-use-disorders" style="width: 100%; height: 600px; border: 0px none;"></iframe>

+<iframe src="https://owid.cloud/grapher/share-of-population-with-drug-use-disorders" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 ## Target 3.6